Leetcode Problem 1021: Remove Outermost Parentheses

 return ''.join(result)

-.This solution is efficient and meets the problem requirements.
+n is the length of the input string S.This solution is efficient and meets the problem requirements.
 It ensures that the outermost parentheses of each primitive string are removed as specified.

 Got blindsided by a question you didn’t expect?